infotroph/Prairie_seq/README.txt

 	Scripts, with each language in its own directory.
 - data/
 	Fully processed, cleaned-up, ready-to-analyze datasets.
 Everything in this dataset should be reproducible at any time by rerunning the relevant set of scripts.
+- figs/
+	Graphs plotted from clean datasets.
+Everything in this directory should be reproducible at any time by rerunning the relevant set of scripts.
 - Makefile
 	The script that runs the whole analysis.
 After making any change to data or code, update outputs by running the command $(make) in this directory.
 All analyses that need updating after the change, and none of the ones that don't need updating, will be rerun.
 - notes/